 - Those using the land sign written agreements containing certain language.

 Landowners are not required to comply with both provisions, but doing so is advised as it may offer additional protection.
 In addition to posting warning signs in clearly visible areas, landowners should focus on drafting valid liability waivers which can be used repeatedly in their operation, such as when leasing out their land for hunting.
 These waivers must be:

 - Signed prior to hunting or other activities;

 - Signed by participants or, if participants are minors, their guardians;

 - Separate from other agreements;

-- Printed in required font with required language.
+- Printed in the required font with the required language.

-Our legal team at Hendershot, Cannon & Hisey, P.C. helps Texas landowners understand their rights and responsibilities when it comes to leasing land for hunting and other recreational purposes, drafting the appropriate legal documents and waivers, and taking the necessary steps to manage risks and ensure all activities on their properly are adequately covered.
+Our legal team at Hendershot Cowart P.C. helps Texas landowners understand their rights and responsibilities when it comes to leasing land for hunting and other recreational purposes, drafting the appropriate legal documents and waivers, and taking the necessary steps to manage risks and ensure all activities on their property are adequately covered.
 Though the laws are complex, they can be navigated with the assistance of attorneys who know the industry, the laws, and how to guide landowners step-by-step through the process.